Academic Catalog

 Advisors provide specialized advising support to students entering WSU still deciding on a major/program of study.
 With their advisor, students will have an opportunity to explore majors and careers through exploratory activities.

-Students in pre-medical, pre-dental, pre-osteopathic and pre-veterinary medicine are advised on specific curricula, co-curricular activities, preparation for admission exams and procedures for applying to the professional school.
-Credential file services are available to students and letters of recommendation are sent to professional schools as requested by the student.
+Students in pre-medical, pre-dental, pre-physical therapy, and pre-veterinary medicine are advised on specific curricula, co-curricular activities, preparation for admission exams and procedures for applying to the professional school.

 Pre-professional Advising